Friday, March 31, 2006

 A common complaint about science fiction is it's about a guy taking an imaginary ship to an imaginary planet where he shoots an imaginary monster with an imaginary gun; it has no relationship to real life.
 And just as bad, that most such writers (like Kurt Vonnegut's alter ego Kilgore Trout) can't write for sour apples.
 While both these caricatures have, alas, a bit of truth about them, Lem stood apart from even the better writers.

 His best-known (but not best) book is Solaris, about a live planet that induces hallucinations in those who investigate it.
-Part of its notoriety is that it was adapted into two (boring) films by Andrei Tarkovksky (1972) and Steven Soderbergh (2002).
+Part of its notoriety is that it was adapted into two (boring) films by Andrei Tarkovsky (1972) and Steven Soderbergh (2002).

 My personal favorites include The Futurologial Congress, a vision of a society where people take all sorts of drugs to avoid seeing things as they really are; The Cyberiad, a series of tales told by robots that investigate what it means to be alive; and A Perfect Vacuum, a collection of reviews of imaginary books.